-Metformin is generally appropriate for most people with type 2 diabetes as a first line of medication if changes in lifestyle do not yield the desired results.
+Metformin is generally appropriate for most people with type 2 diabetes as the first line of medication if lifestyle changes do not yield the desired results.

-By reducing the effect of increased blood glucose in the liver, metformin helps reduce blood glucose levels throughout the day.
+By reducing the effect of increased blood glucose in the liver, metformin helps lower blood glucose levels throughout the day.

 Instead of stimulating the release of insulin, metformin increases the body’s sensitivity to insulin and therefore has benefits for weight control.

 Biguanides can cause secondary digestive effects, such as diarrhea or dyspepsia, which in most cases return over time.